rishirishhh/Chat-ME/README.md

 # Realtime Chat

-This is a realtime chat built with Go, Next, and Typescript.
+This is a realtime chat built with Go

 ## Hub Architecture